JoeSuber/Google-Text-To-Speech/README.md

 required audio package:

-sudo apt-get install sox
+- sudo apt-get install sox

-or really any command line mp3 player, the lighter the better.
+- sudo apt-get install libsox-fmt-mp3

-I have it working with yauap for gstreamer as well. and maybe:
+...or really any command line mp3 player, the lighter the better.

-sudo apt-get install libsox-fmt-mp3
+I have had it working with yauap for gstreamer as well, though not currently coded for that.

 example usages: